If you're having extreme menopause symptoms, or *any* menopause symptoms, you're probably wondering if this is normal.

 In the meantime, I began doing the things I knew wouldn't hurt and that wouldn't interact with or affect anything else, but that I knew could make a big difference:

-- I started doing more magnesium foot soaks with these magnesium chloride flakes that dissolve in warm water — not the same as epsom salt soaks, that's magnesium sulfate and is not absorbed as well, but does help.
+- (This one would be especially good for those of you dealing with insomnia, see more on this below.)
+I started doing more magnesium foot soaks with these magnesium chloride flakes that dissolve in warm water — not the same as epsom salt soaks, that's magnesium sulfate and is not absorbed as well, but does help.
 You could also use this Magnesium chloride spray before showering.
 I still didn't do either of those anywhere near enough though, so I started taking these Mg supplements.
 (However, that didn't take the Charley Horses away completely until this: How I Stopped Painful Leg Cramps at Night.)

 - I got more consistent at taking these supplements (NOTE: most of the below are from Perfect Supplements, so be sure to use the code KOP for a discount!):